AlexAplin/nndownload/README.md

 ### Using Stream Links
 After generating a stream URL, the program must be kept running to keep the stream active. [mpv](https://github.com/mpv-player/mpv) and [streamlink](https://github.com/streamlink/streamlink) are the best options for playing generated stream URLs.
 Other programs that use aggressive HLS caching and threading may also work.

+For mpv:

 `mpv https://...`

-For streamlink, replace `http` with `hls` in the output stream URL:
+For streamlink, replace `https` with `hls` in the output stream URL:

 `streamlink hls://... best`

 ## Known Bugs